Planning for safety

 Electrical safety checklist

-Speak with the owner to assess the electrical safety of the rides.
+Speak with the ride operator to assess the electrical safety of the rides.

-Safety issues that should be discussed with the owner include:
+Safety issues that should be discussed with the ride operator include:

 - safe access to power